Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 > Sign up today for your free Azure account and receive 12 months of free popular services, $200 free credit and 25+ always free services 👉 [Start Free](https://azure.microsoft.com/free/open-source).

-## Azure Logic Apps - improved onboarding experience
+## Azure Logic Apps - Improved Onboarding Experience

 Starting with version 2.81.5, the Azure Logic Apps (Standard) extension for Visual Studio Code includes a dependency installer that automatically installs all the required dependencies in a new binary folder and leaves any existing dependencies unchanged.
 For more information, see [Get started more easily with the Azure Logic Apps (Standard) extension for Visual Studio Code](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/making-it-easy-to-get-started-with-the-azure-logic-apps-standard/ba-p/3979643).